 Cyber resilience is a challenge for organizations globally, but particularly for the electricity industry.
 Power systems are among the most complex and critical of all infrastructures and act as the backbone of economic activity.

 Large-scale incidents such as blackouts would have socio-economic ramifications for households, businesses and vital institutions.
 For example, a six-hour winter blackout in mainland France alone could result in damages totalling over €1.5 billion ($1.7 billion).

 In the past, managing this risk has meant dealing with issues such as component failure or inclement weather via robust mitigation and recovery.
 Today, however, existing resilience plans in electricity delivery must integrate a carefully designed resilience strategy which considers cybersecurity-related risks.

 The unprecedented pace of technological change driven by the Fourth Industrial Revolution means that our systems of health, transport, communication, production and distribution will demand rapidly increasing energy resources to support global digitalization and advancement of interconnected devices.

 Digitalization is driving growth and innovation in the electricity industry and has tremendous potential to deliver shareholder, customer and environmental value.
 However, new technologies and business models affecting our operating assets present both opportunities and risk.

-Our Platforms for Shaping the Future of Cybersecurity and Digital Trust and Shaping the Future of Energy and Materials have pioneered a Systems of Cyber Resilience: Electricity Initiative, which brings together leaders from more than 50 businesses, governments, civil society and academia, each with their own perspective, to collaborate and develop a clear and coherent cybersecurity vision for the electricity industry.
+Our Centre for Cybersecurity and the Platform for Shaping the Future of Energy and Materials have pioneered a Systems of Cyber Resilience: Electricity Initiative, which brings together leaders from more than 50 businesses, governments, civil society and academia, each with their own perspective, to collaborate and develop a clear and coherent cybersecurity vision for the electricity industry.